-Don gives Jesus-centered spiritual direction to both individuals and groups and has led workshops on spirituality for retreats, churches and other venues.
+Don gives spiritual direction (guidance) to both individuals and groups and has led workshops on spirituality for retreats, churches and other venues.
 He is on the board of Blue Ridge Ministries which provides a wide variety of spirituality retreats.

 Don spent years processing his intercultural experiences in Central America and Mexico where he worked with Eastern Mennonite Missions, Salunga, Pa, and Mennonite Central Committee, Akron, Pa, and where he studied and led numerous student groups.
 His journey gives him significant insight and passion for connecting spirituality and the intercultural experience.